ShizCalev/BF-Launcher/README.md

 Description
 -----------
-- Launches any Battlefield game featuring the new UI (currently only Battlfield 1 and 4)
+- Launcher for Origin games that don't like loading the steam UI.
+More games can be added at request.

 - Intended to be added to Steam as a Non-Steam game

-- Supports Steam overlay and streaming.
+- Supports Steam overlay, Steam big picture, and streaming..

 Instructions
 ------------

-1. Extract BF-Launcher.zip
+1. Extract Origin-Launcher.zip

-2. Place BF-Launcher.exe where ever you'd like to keep it
+2. Place Origin-Launcher.exe where ever you'd like to keep it

-3. Add BF-Launcher.exe as a Non-Steam game on Steam
+3. Add Origin-Launcher.exe as a Non-Steam game on Steam

 4. Right-click the shortcut in your Steam library and click Properties

-5. Rename from "BF-Launcher" to "Battlefield 1" or "Battlefield 4"
+5. Rename from "Origin-Launcher" to "Battlefield 1" or "Battlefield 4", ect.

 6. Under Target add one of the following arguments seperated by a space:
 	```